bjnord/coding_practice/advent-2020/day-13/README.md

 The article also mentions ["Euclid's extended algorithm"](https://brilliant.org/wiki/extended-euclidean-algorithm/) which is apparently a way to work backwards, a sort of reverse-modulo.
 I found [this page on Modular Inverse](https://cp-algorithms.com/algebra/module-inverse.html) which shows how EGCD can solve `ax + my = egcd(a, m) = 1` which looks like exactly what I needed.
 But after a few more hours, I couldn't get it to work (see commit `fd684f9` in all its ugliness).

 At that point I gave up and grabbed the [Rust CRT/EGCD implementation at Rosetta Code](https://rosettacode.org/wiki/Chinese_remainder_theorem#Rust).
 It looks close to what I was doing, except theirs actually works.
-It took less than 5 minutes to implement.
+It took less than 5 minutes to implement, and completes the puzzle input in 3.5 microseconds.
 I guess I'll give myself partial credit for being "close".

 I love Advent of Code, but the one aspect that's been consistently not-fun is the frustration of spending hours trying and failing to code my own implementation of mathematical puzzles with known algorithms.
 I wish I was better at math.